 If your blog lacks any of the above characteristics and what I just said seems foreign to you, it might be a good idea to reconsider whether blogging is worthwhile.

-Why your small business needs a blog
+Why your small business needs a blog to attract new clients

 Blogging is hard work.

-Getting on Google page one takes time.
+Getting to Google page one takes time.

 You are pouring in both time and money into producing content.
 If you have no tactics behind your blog to generate leads for your business, ask yourself, what's the purpose of the blog?
 What is your return on investment?Clarice Lin